SECURITY Permission to manage Sites and manage Devices

 - Click Save.
-Your ESXi device is now added as a Managed device to your account.
+The ESXi device is now added as a Managed device to your account.

 Once an ESXi device has been enrolled, you can start monitoring it.
 ESXi monitoring is performed through a Network Node.
 For information on requirements, refer to Requirements.

 - ESXi Data Store monitor